 Proper aftercare is just as important as the treatment itself for achieving the best results from your exosome therapy.
 While side effects are typically minor and short-lived, knowing how to care for your scalp and what to watch for will ensure your recovery is smooth and stress-free.
 Following a simple plan can make all the difference in your healing process and help you feel confident as your hair begins its new growth cycle.

-Your Post-Treatment Aftercare Plan
+Your Aftercare Plan for a Smooth Recovery

 Think of the first few days after your treatment as a time for your scalp to rest and heal.
 It’s best to avoid direct sun exposure and skip any intense physical activities that cause heavy sweating.
 This gives the micro-injection sites time to close and reduces the risk of irritation.
 Be gentle with your scalp by avoiding harsh hair products, chemicals, or heavy styling.
 If you experience any mild swelling, a cold pack applied for short intervals can provide relief.
 Our team at Miami Stem Cell will give you a detailed aftercare guide, which may include specific creams or instructions tailored to your hair restoration plan.